robinsones/dsp/class_lectures/week04-mcnulty1/03-logistic/README.md

 ### Schedule

-**9:00 am**: Morning!
-You need an AWS account today; make sure you're signed up.
-You'll know you are because you can go to the [AWS console](https://console.aws.amazon.com/) and see a big list of services, with your name and AWS region in the upper right.
+**9:00 am**: We all have AWS accounts, right?
+Please confirm:  You can go to the [AWS console](https://console.aws.amazon.com/) and see a big list of services, with your name and AWS region in the upper right  (EC2 link will appear on the upper left).

 **9:15 am**: [Pair Problem](pair.md)